Familias de Terlingua

 Victoriano Carrasco Molinar LHTH-KF8

-third wife: Rosario Galindo Mesa, married circa 1890
+third wife: Rosario Galindo Mesa, married ca 1890

 Victoriano Molinar married first wife María de los Remedios Contreras